tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/web-use-case-vnc.rst

 A common requirement for a cloud tenant is to create a tiered web application in leased cloud space.
 The tenant enjoys the favorable economics of a private IT infrastructure within a shared services environment.
 The tenant seeks speedy setup and simplified operations.

-The following example shows how to set up a simple tiered web application using Contrail.
+The following example shows how to set up a simple tiered web application using Tungsten Fabric.
 The example has a web server that a user accesses by means of a public floating IP address.
 The front-end web server gets the content it serves to customers from information stored in a SQL database server that resides on a back-end network.
 The web server can communicate directly with the database server without going through any gateways.
 The public (or client) can only communicate to the web server on the front-end network.
 The client is not allowed to communicate directly with any other parts of the infrastructure.
 See `Figure 37`_ .

 .. _Figure 37: